What Is FHA Loan?

 Identifying the Property

 Once pre-approved, you can begin house hunting.
 The property you choose must meet specific FHA criteria, such as being a primary residence and meeting minimum safety and habitability standards.
-Your real estate agent can help guide you to homes that are eligible for FHA financing.
+If you’re looking for an FHA loan in Los Angeles, your real estate agent can help guide you to homes that are eligible for FHA financing.

 3